-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 (CONTINUED)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024 (CONTINUED)

 11 Investment properties

-AED r million
+AED million

-2023 2022
+2024 2023

-At 1 January 6.6 6.6
+At 1 January 12.7 6.6

+Fair value loss on investment property (note 4) (2.8) -

-Acquisition of investment properties 6.1 -
+Acquisition of investment properties - 6.1

-At 31 December 12.7 6.6
+At 31 December 9.9 12.7

-The Group's investment properties consist of a plot of land in Ajman and villas in Morocco.
+The Group's investment properties consist of plots of land in Ajman and villas in Morocco.
 The investment properties are valued by qualified independent property valuation firms based on the market value of the relevant region in which the properties are located.